The natural amphitheatre proves a real test to thoroughbreds

 Cheltenham's Racecourse Map illustrates a general layout of the racecourse facilities; there may be changes on specific racedays - please refer to the racecard for full details of activities for the day.

-Click here to view The New Course map, used each season for The International, New Year's Day, Festival Trials Day, the 3rd and 4th days of The Festival (including the Cheltenham Gold Cup) and The April and May meetings.
+- Click here to view The New Course map, used each season for The Christmas Meeting, New Year's Day, Festival Trials Day, and The April Meeting.